Fakhraddin Atayev: Early life

 Atayev Fakhraddin Gahraman oglu was born in 1972 in Baku.
-He began to work in 1988 as a musician in culture centre of Azerbaijan Organization of Deaf men.
-During 1990–1992 years he was in military service and he was the head musician of the military orchestra.
-During 1993–1999 years F.Atayev studied at Baku Musical Academy and he graduated from it with the speciality of "band-master".
-His speciality teachers were Yusif Akhundzadeh and Yalchin Adigozalov.
-From 1993 till 1998, he worked as a leader of an orchestra of French horn groups in Azerbaijan State Band-Instruments and during 1988–2014 years he acted as a leader of the same orchestra.
+He began to work in 1988 as a musician in the culture center of the Azerbaijan Organization of Deaf Men.
+During the years 1990–1992, he was in military service, and he was the head musician of the military orchestra.
+During the 1993–1999 years, F.Atayev studied at Baku Musical Academy, and he graduated from it with the specialty of "band-master".
+His specialty teachers were Yusif Akhundzadeh and Yalchin Adigozalov.
+From 1993 till 1998, he worked as a leader of an orchestra of French horn groups in Azerbaijan State Band-Instruments, and during the 1988–2014 years, he acted as a leader of the same orchestra.